liip/LiipRokkaImagineBundle/README.md

 liip_rokka_imagine.images_dir: '/path/to/the/images/dir/'
 ```

-Execute following command in order to export your defined filter and filter sets from LiipImagine configuration to Rokka service:
+Execute following command in order to export your defined filter and filter sets from LiipImagineBundle configuration to Rokka.io:

 ```
 $ bin/console liip:rokka-imagine:config:sync
 ```

-Configuration of LiipImagineBundle should be adjusted as well:
+To ouptut your images through rokka, adjust the LiipImagineBundle configuration to use `rokka` as cache:

 ```yaml
 # config/packages/imagine.yaml